 From the Archives

-Have you ever seen a BB hole in a storefront window and wonder if it can be repaired?
-Despite the cone-shaped plug of glass missing from the large side of the break (usually on the inside of the glass), these types of damage can often be repaired.
+Have you ever seen a BB hole in a storefront window and wondered if it is repairable?
+Despite the cone-shaped plug of glass missing from the large side of the break (usually on the inside of the glass), this type of damage is often repairable.

-Discussions about plate-glass repair is not common within the windshield repair industry but does deserve acknowledgment.
+Discussions about plate-glass repair are not common within the windshield repair industry but do deserve acknowledgment.
 It is one more inexpensive way for you to expand your current business and earn extra income.
-The material cost for a plate-glass repair is approximately $8 and it is not uncommon to charge $100 or more for a single repair.
-Commercial plate-glass windows sometimes cost hundreds, or even thousands of dollars to replace depending on the size and location of the window, so repair is a very attractive, although often overlooked option.
+The material cost for a plate-glass repair is approximately $8, and it is not uncommon to charge $100 or more for a single repair.
+Commercial plate-glass windows sometimes cost hundreds, or even thousands of dollars to replace depending on the size and location of the window, so repair is very attractive, although an often overlooked option.

 The Next Step

 After bonding the plug back in place, fill any voids around the edges of the plug with MagniBond followed by Plate Glass Resin.
-Cover with a curing tab and cure 5 minutes.
-After curing, the repair will need to be scraped with a razor blade at a 90-degree angle and buffed out with pit polish.
-Keep in mind this option should only be used if the bonded plug is flush with the surrounding glass surface.
+Cover with a curing tab and cure for 5 minutes.
+After curing, scrape the repair with a razor blade at a 90-degree angle and buff out with pit polish.
+Keep in mind, that use this option if the plug is flush with the surrounding glass surface.

-If the cone-like plug of glass cannot be found or does not fit in the hole; the plate-glass repair process is a bit differently.
-Place piece of clear box sealing tape over the large side of the damage.
+If the cone-like plug of glass is not found or does not fit in the hole; the plate-glass repair process is a bit different.
+Place a piece of clear box sealing tape over the large side of the damage.
 Leave a small space at the top of the void.
 This will allow the tip of the resin dropper access to the area.
 Place another piece of clear box sealing tape on the small side of the break.
 Completely cover the hole so that resin does not leak out the side.
 Once resin fills the area of the break, place a curing tab over the space.
-Then cure, scrape, and buff the repair following the same process as above….
-Continue Reading
+Then cure, scrape, and buff the repair following the same process as above… Continue Reading